teivah/distributedsystems/content.md

 Furthermore, inter-service dependencies is not the only way for a service to loose autonomy.
 What if our services needs to share some data and that we chose to make them all dependent on the same database?
 In such cases, our services will obviously loose autonomy.

-In my opinion, this principle was by far the less understood by SOA architects.
-In many SOA implementations we can services which are everything but autonomous.
+In my opinion, this is the biggest mistake of SOA architects.
+In many SOA implementations, we can found such services which are temporally dependent with serveral other services.
+This led to an overall system fragility.

-//TODO: diagram
+//TODO diagram

 What if service X is unavailable?
 It simply impacts the whole system. //Etc...

+Before the service paradigm, the base asset was the application.
+In many systems, the applications were autonomous. //TODO to be continued

 For me, microservices architecture are absolutely not different from the initial SOA philosophy.
 Yet it empasizes two things:
 * Service granularity to improve service reuse and composability